Submitted manuscripts ought to:

 - contain citations and references to avoid plagiarism, self-plagiarism, and illegitimate duplication of texts, figures, etc. Moreover, Authors should obtain permission to use any third party images, figures and the like from the respective copyright holders.
 The pre-reviewing process includes screening for plagiarism and self-plagiarism by means of internet browsing and software Turnitin;

 - be prepared for blind refereeing: authors’ names and their institutional affiliations should not appear on the manuscript.
-Moreover, “identifiers” in MS Word Properties should be removed.
+Moreover, “identifiers” in document properties should be removed.
 Generally, there are two options for anonymizing references to ones own work: 1) Author X (2020) argues that (…); 2) In my previous work (Masked reference), I have argued (…).
 EuJAP encourages the authors who plan to submit their manuscript to use the former, third person, type of self-citation because it allows the reviewers to check the relevance, adequacy, accuracy, etc. of the references.
 However, if for some reason the prospective author(s) believe it would behoove them to use the second type of self-citation, they are allowed to do so provided that they offer a short explanation of this decision in the accompanying title page;

 - be in American or British English;